Hosting UPDATED: 26 February 2023

 Why is a High Availability architecture better?

-By combining these two ideas, clusters and multiple tiers, you create a high availability architecture that is easily maintained and secured.
+By combining clusters and multiple tiers, you create a high availability architecture that you can easily maintain and secure.
 Its advantages, over single or shared hosting environments, are numerous:

 • Fault tolerance: this is a system property of high availability architectures that enable websites to operate continuously, even when some or all of its components fail.